Hit by a Car? Get a Free Consultation With a Pedestrian Accident Lawyer

 Common Reasons Crosswalk Accidents Occur

-- Distracted driving: The driver could be on the cell phone, eating, or looking at something else going on around them and miss traffic signals.
+- Distracted Driving: Many pedestrian accident lawsuits are due to distracted driving.
+Drivers could be on cell phones, eating, or looking at something else around them and never see the pedestrian or miss a traffic signal.

 - Drunk driving: Driving under the influence of alcohol or drugs can cause a delay in reaction time and blurred vision and lead to an accident.
-Of crashes that resulted in pedestrian deaths, 48% involved intoxicated drivers or pedestrians.
+Of crashes that resulted in pedestrian deaths, 48% involved a drunk driver or pedestrian.
+In addition, these accidents often result in significant financial compensation.

 Ready to Talk to a Lawyer Who Has Your Back?